JoshAshby/pyRethinkORM/docs/collections.rst

 same type all at once.
 They also provide a mechanism for basic joins across one addition table (due to current limitations of RethinkDB and how it handles joins).
-Collections act like Lists of RethinkModel objects, but provide an interface to order the results, and optionally, eqJoin across one other table, along with filtering of results.
+Collections act like Lists of RethinkModel objects, but provide an easy interface to order, filter, and limit the results.

 Initialize a new Collection
 ----------------------------